Katrina AdamsChairman of the Board and President, United States Tennis Association

 Sanjay Gupta is a practicing neurosurgeon and the multiple Emmy® award-winning chief medical correspondent for CNN reporting on health and medical news around the world.
 He is also a staff neurosurgeon at Emory University School of Medicine, associate chief of neurosurgery at Grady Memorial Hospital, contributor to CBS' news magazine, "60 Minutes," and the author of three New York Timesbest-selling books.

-Matthew HarrisFounding Partner, Global Infrastructure Partners and Founder, Bedari Foundation
+Matthew HarrisFounding Partner, Global Infrastructure Partners and Co-Founder and Co-Chairperson of The Bedari Foundation

 Matthew Harris is a founding partner of Global Infrastructure Partners (GIP) and is based in New York.
 Matthew leads GIP’s global energy industry investment team including crude oil and refined product, natural gas, electricity, LNG, petrochemicals and metals and mining.
 He is also a member of the Executive Committee of GIP and of its Investment and Portfolio Valuation Committees.
 Matthew has been intimately involved in GIP’s investment, management and strategic activities since its formation in 2006.
 He is a member of the Board of Directors of Hess Infrastructure Partners (HIP).